cloudflare/boringtun/README.md

 If `config/server/privatekey-server` is missing on first boot, the entrypoint generates a new server keypair and syncs the derived public key into `config/server/publickey-server` and `config/peer1/peer1.conf`.
 WireGuard firewall/NAT rules use `WG_WAN_INTERFACE` (default `auto`), which resolves from the host default route (for this machine, expected `wlp3s0`).
 Sysctl hooks remain available in `PostUp`, but can be disabled with `WG_RUNTIME_SYSCTLS=0` when the runtime blocks `sysctl -w` (for example, restricted Docker hosts).
+`/health` now reports only core service liveness; `/ready` reports Oracle readiness and stays `503` until a valid wallet and TNS alias are present under `./wallet/`.

 ```mermaid
 flowchart LR